 The obligation to live in a certain Federal State or in a certain municipality remains in force for a maximum period of three years, but it can be lifted for certain reasons e.g. for family-related reasons or for education and employment purposes.

 The regulation of Section 12a of the Residence Act only applies to beneficiaries of protection who have been granted a residence permit based on protection status since 1 January 2016.
-The residence rule shall not apply if a beneficiary of protection (or one of his or her family members) can take up a job in another place, if this job provides for a sufficient income to cover the cost of living.
+The residence rule shall not apply if a beneficiary of protection (or one of their family members) can take up a job in another place, if this job provides for a sufficient income to cover the cost of living.
 It also has to be lifted, if a beneficiary of protection takes up vocational training or university education in another place.
 Furthermore, the rule shall not apply if family members (spouses, registered partners or minor children) live in another place.
 In 2022 the legal framework for the obligatory place of residence has been slightly changed.
 New exception grounds for the obligation to take up a specific place of residence have been introduced.
 Accordingly, beneficiaries of international protection may be exempted from the obligation if their participation in an integration course or other qualification measures requires them to move somewhere else.
 Additionally, for the lifting of the obligation it is now sufficient that the beneficiaries are able to cover the ‘overwhelming part’ of the cost of living, whereas before beneficiaries had to cover all the living costs.

 - Refugees who are subject to the residence rule are less likely to be employed;